ermongroup/cs228-notes/preliminaries/probabilityreview/index.md

 # 1. Elements of probability
 In order to define a probability on a set we need a few basic elements,

 **Sample space** Ω: The set of all the outcomes of a random experiment.
-Here, each outcome ω ∈ Ω can be thought of as a complete description of the state of the real world at the end of the experiment.
+Here, each outcome ω  \in  Ω can be thought of as a complete description of the state of the real world at the end of the experiment.

-**Set of events (or event space) F**: A set whose elements A ∈ F (called events) are subsets of Ω (i.e., A ⊆ Ω is a collection of possible outcomes of an experiment)
+**Set of events (or event space) F**: A set whose elements A  \in  F (called events) are subsets of Ω (i.e., A ⊆ Ω is a collection of possible outcomes of an experiment)

 **Probability measure**: A function $$P : F \rightarrow I\!R$$ that satisfies the following **properties**
 * $$P(A) \geq 0$$, for all $$A \in F$$